 MedPay supplements the costs of other medical expenses or health insurance premiums that PIP doesn’t cover.

 Without awareness of resident relative needs, coverage gaps could lead to higher medical expenses.
-If you have questions about your specific policy, speak with your agent immediately to ensure your family has the protection it needs.
+If you have questions about your specific policy, speak with your agent to ensure your family has the protection it needs.

 When you want to update your coverage to include resident relatives, it helps to receive at least three quotes in writing to ensure you’re receiving a competitive rate.